PathmindAI/nativerl/README.md

 ## Getting Started

-To get started, please navigate to our wiki (coming soon).
+To get started, please navigate to [our wiki](https://github.com/PathmindAI/nativerl/wiki).
 There are generally 3 steps to get started.

 1. Build the NativeRL libraries.
 2. Install NativeRL locally and add Pathmind Helper to your AnyLogic simulation.